Vervious/middleman/README.md

 all machine code must have deterministic effects on the state

 # state dump
 the machine also dumps its state periodically for readability.
 The state is, however, rederivable from the ledger and executing the machine in a deterministic way.
+The ledger/state dump/actions remain private to the group of people using the machine.
+Expect this repo to be made private soon.

 # machine running
 right now, every minute, the machine executes the set of "currently running code" (a list of function calls).
 A function doesn't necessarily have to remove itself from the list.